-- If you are married to the other parent, you have to file a petition for divorce, legal separation or nullity.
+- If you are married to the other parent, you may file a petition for divorce, legal separation or nullity.

-- If you are not married to the other parent, you have to file a petition to establish parental relationship.
+- If you are not married to the other parent, you may file a petition to establish parental relationship.
 A parentage action can be filed by either the mother or father.
-If you file a parentage action yourself, you can request orders for custody and visitation as well as child support at that time.
+If you file a parentage action yourself, you can request orders for custody and visitation as well as child support.

 - A Petition for Custody and Support of Minor Children (this petition will not terminate your marriage or establish a parental relationship) is also an option where parentage has already been established.

 You have several alternatives available to assist you in obtaining a support order:

 - You can contact an attorney for legal advice or to represent you by looking in the telephone book or by calling the Lawyer Referral and Information Service - external link at 916-564-6707.

 - You may contact the Department of Child Support Services (DCSS). - external link DCSS can help you with child support only and not with any other family law issues such as child custody, property division, or a divorce.
 DCSS is located at 3701 Power Inn Road.
 You may contact DCSS in person or by telephone at 866-901-3212.

 - You may represent yourself.
 If you decide to represent yourself, it may be helpful to visit the Self-Help Center located in Room 113 of the William R. Ridgeway Family Relations Courthouse.
 The Self-Help Center is available to provide information regarding court procedures and instructions on completing, filing and serving the necessary documents.
 The Self-Help Center offers an Income and Expense Declaration Workshop.